yuweitt/Perf-On-STAMP/README.md

 A few modified.
 Make sure to specify file name in command argument.
 ex. `$./stamp.sh ETL_BACKOFF`
 Log file will be generate under `$STAMMP_BASE/recore/run_log` directory

+## Rec.py

+Calculate the average execution time and plot the result.
+You can refer to [matplotlib](https://matplotlib.org/stable/gallery/color/named_colors.html) to change color of the cylinder.